ADAMALAMEDDINE/ADAMALAMEDDINE_7_072022/backend/README.md

 ## Basic configurationn before starting ...

-### Create new mysql db with the name of your choice
+### Create new mysql db with the name of your choice, you can use my db http://localhost/phpMyAdmin5/index.php?route=/database/export&db=groupamania
 (tables and relations in this db, will be automaticly created following the model definitions)
 ### At the project root :
 ```